yetulaxman/htvs/README.md

 ```
 ls -l data/*.mae
 ```
-> Note: This batch script can also  work if you request local fast drive (--gres=nvme:10)
+> Note: This batch script can also  work if you request local fast drive in slurm directives(--gres=nvme:10)
 ## simple test case with  Nextflow approach